 Discussion

 LAA cells are DL only SCells, and LAA is based on carrier aggregation principles.
-This means that the baseline for LAA cell measurement requirements should be based on same principles as RAN4 has defined for existing CA SCell including Rel-12 discovery signal measurements..
+This means that the baseline for LAA cell measurement requirements should be based on same principles as RAN4 has defined for existing CA SCell including Rel-12 discovery signal measurements.

 In our view, LAA SCell measurement requirements should be based on the existing requirements in sections 8.6 Discovery signal measurements and 8.7 Discovery signal measurements for E-UTRA carrier aggregation.
 The existing principles from Rel-12 DRS should be applicable to be reused as baseline for LAA taking Listen-Before-Talk impact into account.